damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 ```

 ## Choosing the number of players
-When a player is chosen by the server as the first of a new game, they have to decide the number of players required to start it.
+When a player is assigned by the server as the first of a new game, they have to decide the number of players required to start it.

 ```
            ┌────────┒                      ┌────────┒